Hogosha42/funkypy/README.md

 ### Compose Class

-The second method will make use of the Compose class, first you have to initiate the class with the function you would want to compose and then you can keep composing using the `>>` operator.
+The second method will make use of the `Flow` class, first you have to initiate the class with the function you would want to compose and then you can keep composing using the `>>` operator.

 ```py
 add8 = Compose(add2) >> add4 >> add2